 Address: Miradouro de São Pedro de Alcântara (Bairro Alto)

-Days: May 30 to June 29
+Dates: May 30 to June 29

 Arraial dos Navegantes

-Address: Passeio Levante 6 (in Parque das Nações next to the Church of Nossa Senhora dos Navegantes)
+Address: Passeio Levante 6 (in Parque das Nações, next to the Church of Nossa Senhora dos Navegantes)

 Santo Amaro Pilgrimage in Alcântara

-From June 25 to 30, this Lisbon neighborhood will host the traditional Santo Am aro Pilgrimage and, as always, there will be plenty of entertainment near the Santo Amaro Chapel.
+From June 25 to 30, this Lisbon neighborhood will host the traditional Santo Amaro Pilgrimage, and as always, there will be plenty of entertainment near the Santo Amaro Chapel.

 Address: Alto de Santo Amaro